Superintendent Karen Dettmer, P.E.

 As superintendent, Karen oversees all aspects of the largest public utility operation in Wisconsin.
 She leads a team of over 300 professionals with an annual budget exceeding $100 million.
 Annual revenues of $95 million support a net utility plant in service of $645 million.
 The utility treats and supplies over 28.9 billion gallons of water annually to over 860,000 people in 16 communities in Milwaukee, Ozaukee, and Waukesha Counties, in a service area of 196 square miles.

 A licensed Professional Engineer in the State of Wisconsin, Karen is a member of the American Water Works Association Water Utiltiy Council, and serves on the board of The Water Council and the Menomonee Valley Partners Board.
 She is a member of the Wisconsin Brownfields Study Group and the U.S. Water Alliance Water Milwaukee Learning Team.

-Karen previously served as Public Works Coordination Manager for the City of Milwaukee, overseeing public works permitting and managing public works aspects of special projects.
+Karen previously served as Public Works Coordination Manager for the City of Milwaukee, the first woman to do so.
+She oversaw public works permitting and managed public works aspects of special projects.
 Most notable among them were the Lakefront Gateway and the Milwaukee Bucks Arena Development, now home of the Fiserv Forum and an entertainment district.
 In the DPW role, she served as liaison to Business Improvement Districts and other city departments.

-On a historical note, Karen is the 12th superintendent of the Milwaukee water utility since the position of superintendent was created in 1912 to take over water works activities from the city engineer.
+Karen was appointed by Milwaukee Mayor Tom Barrett and approved by the Common Council in February 2019.
+On a historical note, she is the 12th superintendent of the Milwaukee water utility since the position of superintendent was created in 1912 when the superintendent took over water works management from the city engineer.